10 things you need to know before the opening bell (SPX, SPY, QQQ, DIA, SNAP, GOOG, AMZN)

 This is what traders are talking about.

 Stocks are set for a big drop at the open.
-The Nasdaq is set for a 2.5% drop at the open after Amazon, Google, and Snap all delivered disappointing results.
-Meanwhile, the Dow Jones Industrial Average and the S&P 500 are on track to open down 1.3% and 1.9% respectively.
-Overseas, Hong Kong's Hang Seng (-1.1%) led the losses in Asia and Germany's DAX (-1.9%) paces the decline in Europe.
+The Nasdaq was set for a 2.5% drop at Friday's open after Amazon, Google, and Snap all delivered disappointing earnings results.
+The Dow Jones Industrial Average and the S&P 500 were on track to open down 1.3% and 1.9%.
+Overseas, Hong Kong's Hang Seng (-1.1%) led the losses in Asia, and Germany's DAX (-1.9%) paces the decline in Europe.

 Amazon's revenue and guidance come up short.
 The e-commerce behemoth tumbled more than 8% in after-hours trading Thursday after reporting both third-quarter revenue ($56.6 billion) and fourth-quarter revenue guidance ($66.5 billion to $72.5 billion) that fell short of Wall Street estimates.